 This is your child’s final assignment.
 You are not eligible to participate in additional wait pools.

 If you do not receive a new assignment in the June Wait Pool, then:

 Your child remains assigned to their registered school if you registered in time.

 Your child does not have a school assignment if you did not register at your previously offered school.

-Your wait pool request remains active for Round 4 if you do not change or withdraw your request.
+Your wait pool request remains active for the August Wait Pool if you do not change or withdraw your request.

 We understand that it can be stressful to finish this school year while being uncertain about next year’s school placement.
 Please hang in there!
-Last year over 700 families received their wait pool school in Rounds 3 through 5.
+In a previous year, over 700 families received their wait pool school.

 We are here to help you if you have any questions about your next steps:

 Ask a PPS-SF Parent Ambassador about their school, get in touch at firstname.lastname@example.org .

 Follow our blog for updated information and advice.